tori-obregon/latinas-in-tech-open-source-workshop-2025/CONTRIBUTING.md

 - Confirm that the pull request is going **from your fork → to the original repo**.
 - ✅ It should look like:
 > `original-owner/repo-name` ← `your-username:patch-1`
+- If it doesn't, click "compare across forks" and select the main repo from the drop down
 - Add a helpful title and description.
 - Click **"Create pull request."**
+- Click **"Create pull request."** again

 ---